Laura Siegemund: 2016: WTA title, US Open mixed title

-2017: First Premier title and injury
+2017: First Premier title, injury

 After winning only one of nine matches on hardcourt, Siegemund started the clay-court season by reaching the semifinals of the Charleston Open.

 She won her second career title in her hometown Premier event Stuttgart Open after a wildcard entry, defeating Kristina Mladenovic in the final, in three sets.

 In May at the Nuremberg Cup, she suffered a knee injury which kept her out for the rest of the season.

-2018: Return to the tour
+2018: Return to the WTA Tour

 Siegemund made her return to the WTA Tour in April at the Charleston Open where she lost in the second round to tenth seed Naomi Osaka.
 At the Ladies Open Lugano, she retired during her first-round match against Kathinka von Deichmann.
 Siegemund received a wildcard to compete at the Porsche Tennis Grand Prix as the defending champion.
 In the first round, she beat Barbora Strýcová but was defeated in round two by eventual finalist CoCo Vandeweghe.

-2019: Wimbledon quarterfinal in mixed doubles
+2019: Wimbledon mixed doubles quarterfinal

-Siegemund started her 2019 season at the Aukland Open.
+Siegemund started her 2019 season at the Auckland Open.
 She lost in the final round of qualifying to Bianca Andreescu who would end up reaching the final.
 However, she earned a lucky loser spot into the main draw.
 She was defeated in the first round by top seed and two-time finalist, Caroline Wozniacki.
 Getting past qualifying at the Hobart International, she was eliminated in the first round by Dayana Yastremska.
 At the Australian Open, she beat two-time champion and former world No. 1, Victoria Azarenka, in the first round.
 She was beaten in the second round by 28th seed Hsieh Su-wei.